 Our Weighted Blanket Recommendations

-When choosing the right weighted blanket for you, one thing to bear in mind is exactly how heavy you want your blanket to be; sleep experts recommend choosing a blanket that is roughly 10% of a person’s body weight, for maximum comfort.
-When it comes to future mamas, doctors advise that this calculation should be based around pre-pregnancy weight, as opposed to an increased pregnancy weight.
+When choosing the right weighted blanket during pregnancy, one thing to bear in mind is exactly how heavy you want your blanket to be; sleep experts recommend choosing a blanket that is roughly 10% of a person’s body weight, for maximum comfort.
+When it comes to future mamas, doctors advise that this calculation should be based on pre-pregnancy weight, as opposed to increased pregnancy weight.

 With a wide-ranging choice of 10lb, 15lb, 20lb, or 35lb throws in three beautiful, tranquil colors including off-white, purple haze, and cloud grey, Sunday Citizen has you covered.
 Our weighted blankets are made from a uniquely soft and cozy fabric that will leave you as snug as a pregnant bug in a rug.
 With holistic crystal energy, including naturally soothing amethyst, clear quartz for healing, and rose quartz to promote feelings of harmony, trust, and love, get set for the most restorative sleep of your life.